 Nose rocker creates a bend in the surfboard bottom.
-At high speed, an abrupt impact on the bend can launch a skilled surfer.
+At high speed, sudden abrupt impact on the bend can launch a skilled surfer.
 This bend creates bow on the underside similar to boats.
 The boat bow absorbs impact with water in rough seas.
 A boat bow parts water blazing a path through chop and turbulence.
 A Veed bow cuts through water while a flatter bow butts it.
 This is amplified by speed and colder water temperature.
-Therefore from Brock's observation: A surfboard sticks in a shallow dive if its bow is flat and rocker bend is high.
+Therefore, from Brock's observation: Mark clipped the wave's face.
+The contact disrupted his balance, causing him to fall.
+A surfboard sticks in a shallow dive if its bow is flat and rocker bend is high.

 With a Final Breath

-Mark Foo loved the ocean and the surfing lifestyle, his quotes expressed his love and commitment: "Surfing and Martial Arts are really similar.
+Mark Foo loved the ocean and surfing lifestyle.
+His quotes expressed his love and commitment: "Surfing and Martial Arts are really similar.
 If you're into it, it's a way of living, a lifestyle.
 You live it; you don't just do it.
 My life is surfing."
 Surfing was Mark’s life as well as his career.
 He produced a TV series dedicated to surfing called H3O, his acronym for heavy water.
 Ironically, heavy water may have attributed to his demise.
 Science can prove that cold water is denser, heavier, and thicker than warm.
 A surfboard does not move through cold water as easily as warm.
 This difference is not significant at low speed, however; at high speed, the temperature may be a factor.
 Coldwater also affects the human body by restricting movement, making breathing difficult and slowing circulation.
-Thus cold water is more dangerous than warm Hawaiian water.
+Thus, cold water is more dangerous than warm Hawaiian water.

 Mark arrived in San Francisco, from Honolulu on the same day of his accident.
 He went directly to a very dangerous surfing spot known as Mavericks.
 The waves were beautiful, not exceptionally large, but deceptively inviting.
 Videos show Mark smiling as he entered the water, not knowing the dangers that lay ahead.
 He caught a warm-up wave and the nose underside or bow of his surfboard stuck.
 Mark successfully rode out of a shallow nose poke and intended to heed its warning by changing boards.
-When he disappeared friends assumed he went in to change boards.
+When he disappeared from the lineup, companions assumed he went in to change boards.
 Mark did not make it to the beach as the bow stuck again on his next wave, this time with a harder impact.
 The board abruptly decelerated and launched Mark in the air, with his final breath.